gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: yes

-      do not apply constraints to the start configuration and do not reset shells, useful for exact coninuation and reruns
+      do not apply constraints to the start configuration and do not reset shells, useful for exact continuation and reruns

 .. mdp:: shake-tol